Summer in New Zealand is my favourite time of year!

 Bring a picnic, a rug, your sunscreen and some good friends to lie back and enjoy the sounds.

-FREE movies held in parks all over Auckland during summer (January to March) on Fridays and Saturdays.
+FREE movies held in parks all over Auckland during summer (January to March) on Fridays and Saturdays (during orange and green light settings only).

 The movies feature block busters to animated family movies and home-grown flicks.